mqttiotstuff/MyMQTTNodeIOT/hardware/SimpleDevice02/index.md

-#Simple led device
+# Led screen display device

-an other device setted up, use the LED 8x8 matrix. part : [http://www.banggood.com/CJMCU-64-Bit-WS2812-5050-RGB-LED-Driver-Development-Board-p-981678.html](http://www.banggood.com/CJMCU-64-Bit-WS2812-5050-RGB-LED-Driver-Development-Board-p-981678.html)
+An other device setted up, use the LED 8x8 matrix. part : [http://www.banggood.com/CJMCU-64-Bit-WS2812-5050-RGB-LED-Driver-Development-Board-p-981678.html](http://www.banggood.com/CJMCU-64-Bit-WS2812-5050-RGB-LED-Driver-Development-Board-p-981678.html)

 we used an interruptor for interacting with the device, and coupled a luminosity detector.
 This could help adjusting the luminosity associated to the led control.